Code of Conduct

 Unacceptable behavior includes, but is not limited to:

 - Any activity in violation of federal or state law.
 Being under the influence of alcohol or illegal drugs.
+Possession or consumption of alcohol on Library grounds unless for a special event or promotion that is approved in advance by the Director.

 - Defacing or otherwise damaging library property, including hacking computers.